sentioxyz/iota/external-crates/move/documentation/book/src/unit-testing.md

 #### `-s` or `--statistics`

 With these flags you can gather statistics about the tests run and report the runtime and gas used for each test.
-You can additionally add `csv` (`sui move test -s csv`) to get the gas usage in a csv output format.
+You can additionally add `csv` (`iota move test -s csv`) to get the gas usage in a csv output format.
 For example, if we wanted to see the statistics for the tests in the example above:

 ```
-$ sui move test -s
+$ iota move test -s
-INCLUDING DEPENDENCY Sui
+INCLUDING DEPENDENCY IOTA
 INCLUDING DEPENDENCY MoveStdlib
 BUILDING test_example
 Running Move unit tests